B-Green85/SureVibe/README.md

 - Developers using AI tools who want **deterministic outcomes**, not vibes
 - “Vibe coders” who want a bridge from intuition to structure
-- Senior engineers and “oldheads” who distrust AI unless it is **constrained**
+- Senior engineers and anyone who distrust AI unless it is **constrained**
 - Anyone who believes:
   > *AI should execute instructions, not invent them*